A Minimalist Guide to Test Automation

 Choosing the right automation tool can be challenging for businesses as there are many options available, both licensed and open-source.
 Test engineers need to carefully consider various parameters that could impact their business.
 Moreover, teams may not always agree on which tools to use, and confusion around organizational strategies and unrealistic expectations, given the high investments at stake, can occur.

-Hexaware’s Smart Test Automation platform, TALOS, enables rapid test automation for applications developed across multiple platforms and software development life cycles, including the Behavior Driven Development (BDD) approach.
-TALOS expedites the creation of BDD automation in the following ways:
+Our smart test automation platform enables rapid test automation for applications developed across multiple platforms and software development life cycles, including the behavior-driven development approach.
+Tensai expedites the creation of BDD automation in the following ways:

 • Importing feature files and creating scripts using AI/NLP features